 What questions should you ask a daycare provider?
-When touring and interviewing daycares, make sure you come armed with a list of specific questions to ask.
-I’ve come up with a full list of questions so you can ask away!
-Here are 40 questions to ask daycare providers so you can find the best care for your baby
+I’ve come up with a list of questions so you can ask away!
+Here are 50 questions to ask daycare providers so you can find the best care for your baby.

 Finding a daycare for your little one can take some time and be a little unnerving.
 It’s always hard to let someone else care for your child.